 Louise’s mind though is constantly racing!
 When it comes to her art there’s a lot of places that it could go next.
 Maybe a series of blue bees could be in the offing after all?
 “They are really cool” she tells me.
 “I’ve got a list of things i want to paint… I’m just overly inspired and I’ve got too many things I want to do, rather than scrabbling for ideas.
 There’s too many!”

-Louise McNaught was interviewed in Shoreditch in June 2018 as part of our Art Related Nonsense podcast, a collaboration with the Art Republic Gallery in Brighton.
-You can download and subscribe to the podcast by following these links for itunes and android.
+Artist Louise McNaught was interviewed in Shoreditch in June 2018 as part of our Art Related Noise (formerly Nonsense) podcast, a collaboration with the Enter Gallery in Brighton.

 Aw thank you, have to agree she’s an amazing painter.
 You should listen to the podcast I recorded with her if you get a chance, it’s called ‘art Related nonsense’ 😊